heb264/graphitedge/content/post/what-your-developer-needs.md

 ---
 title: CONVERSATIONS WITH YOUR WEB DEVELOPER, DESIGNER, AGENCY
 date: 2017-09-20 12:26:26 +0800
-type: default
-description: Part 1 of having a discussion to start your website project
+description: "Part 1 of having a discussion to start your website project"
-keywords:
-- web technologist
-- website project
-- web designer
-- web developer
+keywords: ["web technologist", "website project", "web designer", "web developer"]
+layout: "post"

 ---
 ## Part 1: What your web developer, designer, or agency needs from you